 Chris Rock is the wittiest and most dynamic comedian working the American concert stage today because the man’s got some major league balls.
-Rock scorches the earth with fiery, razor-sharp rants without much concern for the body count.
+In a standup game dominated by disingenuous, raunchy blowhards and bad boys who tiptoe through the minefield of political correctness, Rock scorches the earth with fiery, razor-sharp rants without much concern for the body count.
 In “Bigger & Blacker,” the budding superstar of stage and screens both large and small takes no prisoners in a wickedly original, brutally honest hour of sheer observational brilliance.

 What is perhaps most remarkable about Rock’s decision to continue courting controversy with a kind of diatribe of racial and social commentary that he delivers in this special is that the guy legitimately has something to lose.
 With blossoming film (“Lethal Weapon IV”) and TV (“Saturday Night Live,” HBO’s “The Chris Rock Show”) careers as well as a new comedy CD hitting stores Tuesday, the safe move would have been to tone down the act a tad so as to avoid turning off the mainstream.

 That Rock instead literally cranks up the volume and risks tarnishing his nonthreatening image with “Bigger & Blacker” is a testament to his courage as a performer, not to mention his dedication to his comedic convictions over commercial interests.